 Many vapers are not aware that batteries for mechanical devices don’t exactly work the same as batteries for, say, cell phones.
 You can run your cell phone down to the last percent of battery, or even dead, and it will not matter in the long run.
 With a battery for a mechanical device, there is such a thing as over-discharging.
 Over-discharging means to run your battery all the way down before putting it into a charger.
 The more you do this, the weaker the battery becomes.
 Over-discharging is every bit as damaging to a battery as overcharging is.

 In the end, what you need to know is that vaping battery accidents are extremely rare when the proper precautions are taken, and some common sense is applied.

 Where to Go for Help

 If, after reading this article, you need any kind of assistance or have any questions about your vaping device, batteries, or battery safety, please don’t hesitate to contact us at River City Vapes.
-You can either stop in at one of our many locations or visit us online!
-We are here for you!
+You can either stop in at one of our many locations or contact us with any questions you may have, we are here for you!